DragonMinded/minidragon/README.md

  * ATOC - Load contents of A register to C.
  * PTOA - Load contents of P register to A.
  * CTOA - Load contents of C register to A.
- * LOAD - Load contents of memory location pointed at by PC to A register.
+ * LOADA - Load contents of memory location pointed at by PC to A register.
- * STORE - Store contents of A register to memory location pointed at by PC.
+ * STOREA - Store contents of A register to memory location pointed at by PC.
  * SKIPIF - Skip next instruction if carry/zero flag set/cleared.
  * LNGJUMP - Jumps to address stored in memory location IP + 1 and IP + 2, stored in big-endian.
- * SWAP - Swap PC and SPC registers, making the current PC into the shadow PC and vice versa.
+ * SWAPPC - Swap PC and SPC registers, making the current PC into the shadow PC and vice versa.
  * PUSHIP - Subtracts two from PC, stores IP + immediate into location PC and PC + 1 big endian.
 Immediate can be a positive integer between 0 and 7 inclusive.
  * POPIP - Jumps to data stored in memory location PC and PC + 1 big endian, adds 2 to PC.
  * PUSHSPC - Subtracts two from PC, stores SPC into location PC and PC + 1 big endian.